Bruce Ellington: San Francisco 49ers

 The San Francisco 49ers selected Ellington in the fourth round (106th overall) of the 2014 NFL draft.
 He was the 17th wide receiver selected in 2014.

-On May 27, 2014, the 49ers signed Ellington to a four-year, $2.69 million contract that includes a signing bonus of $474,428.

-He caught his first career touchdown on a 20-yard reception from quarterback Blaine Gabbert against the Denver Broncos.
-On December 20, 2014, Ellington had two touchdowns against the San Diego Chargers, an eight-yard touchdown pass from quarterback Colin Kaepernick and a one-yard touchdown run, giving him three touchdowns in his rookie season.
+On May 27, 2014, the 49ers signed Ellington to a four-year, $2.69 million contract that included a signing bonus of $474,428.
+He caught his first career touchdown on a 20-yard reception from quarterback Blaine Gabbert against the Denver Broncos on October 19.
+On December 20, Ellington had two touchdowns against the San Diego Chargers, an eight-yard touchdown pass from quarterback Colin Kaepernick and a one-yard touchdown run, giving him three touchdowns in his rookie season.

 In the 2015 season, Ellington finished with 13 receptions for 153 receiving yards in 13 games.

 The 49ers placed him on injured reserve due to a hamstring injury on August 30, 2016.

 On August 3, 2017, Ellington was waived by the 49ers.

 New York Jets

 On August 3, 2017, Ellington was claimed off waivers by the New York Jets.
-He was waived on August 5, 2017, after failing his physical.
+He was waived on August 5, after failing his physical.

 Houston Texans

-On August 11, 2017, Ellington signed with the Houston Texans.

-On September 10, Ellington made his Texans debut in a 29–7 loss to the Jacksonville Jaguars.
-He was placed on injured reserve on December 5, 2017.
+On August 11, 2017, Ellington signed with the Houston Texans.On September 10, Ellington made his Texans debut in a 29–7 loss to the Jacksonville Jaguars.
+He was placed on injured reserve on December 5.
 In 11 games with the Texans, Ellington had 29 catches for 330 yards and two touchdowns.

 On March 14, 2018, Ellington signed a one-year contract to remain with the Texans.
-He was placed on injured reserve on September 25, 2018, with a hamstring injury.
-On October 31, he was released.
+He was placed on injured reserve on September 25, with a hamstring injury.
+On October 31, Ellington was released by the Texans.

 Detroit Lions

 On November 6, 2018, Ellington was signed by the Detroit Lions.
-He was placed on injured reserve on December 22, 2018.
-Overall, he finished the 2018 season with 31 receptions for 224 yards and one touchdown.
+He was placed on injured reserve on December 22.
+Overall, Ellington finished the 2018 season with 31 receptions for 224 yards and one touchdown.
 On February 15, 2019, Ellington was released by the Lions.

 New England Patriots

 On March 14, 2019, Ellington signed a one-year contract with the New England Patriots.
-He was released on May 8, 2019, with an injury designation.
+He was released by the Patriots on May 8, with an injury designation.